f3rm/f3rm/f3rm_robot/README.md

 - `--ray-samples-per-batch` changes the batch size for optimization.
 The default is `2**18 = 262144`.
 - `--CollisionArgs.ray-samples-per-batch` changes the batch size for collision checking.
 The default is `2**22 = 4194304`.

+### ValueError: Could not find nerf_to_world.json in ...

+You likely previously downloaded the datasets before the robot code was released.
+Try re-downloading the datasets using `f3rm-download-data panda`.
+We added the calibration between the NeRF and world coordinate frames in the `nerf_to_world.json` file.

+For `f3rm/panda/scene_001` you will need to retrain your NeRF and feature field as the `transforms.json` was updated.